 - You don’t have to toast the pine nuts but it does add a depth of flavor.

 - Grab a spatula and scrape any ingredients that may get stuck a bit in the food processor.
 Just stop mixing things and redistribute the pesto in the bowl.

 - Don’t pour the oil too fast – you want a nice slow drizzle to create an emulsion.

-- All out of basil?
+- Use a different herb: All out of basil?
 Try using an equal amount of fresh parsley or cilantro (though this will change the taste of the pesto quite a bit).

 - Spread on a sandwich

 - Spread on corn on the cob

 - Dollop on baked potatoes

 - Use as a marinade

 - Add to potato salad